Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

 ### Use Docker Container

-1. If you are using ROS docker container and have not already build the ROS docker image.
+1. If you are using ROS docker container and have not already built the ROS docker image.
 Follow the steps in [Part 2](2_ros_tcp.md) to build the `unity-robotics:pick-and-place` docker image.

 ### Manually Setup ROS